lucvankessel/Klippa-stage-assessment/README.md

 # Klippa assessment
 This project is commissioned by Klippa as a internship assessment.
 The basic goals are to have cli application that can receive a few flags from the commandline and based on those send a request to their own API.

+## The assignment
+Create a CLI tool that allows you to call our OCR API. <br>
+The CLI tool must be able to do the following: <br>
+ - Provide the API key as an option
+ - Provide the template as an option
+ - Provide PDF text extraction fast or full as an option.
+ - Provide a file that it processes via the OCR API (PDF or image).
+ - Display the result of the processing in a nicely formatted way.
+ - Include the option to save the json output to the file as {file name}.json

+Bonus points for: <br>
+- Being able to process a folder instead of 1 file and being able to batch process the entire folder
+ - For making it run in Docker
+- Keep track of the totals of the folder processing, such as VAT percentages and total amount and display that after processing
+- Monitor a folder, so when a new file is added to the folder it will be processed automatically.
+- Even more bonus points if you manage to do the above things concurrently, so if you process a whole folder you process several at once
+- Provide options for API key, template and PDF text extraction through a global config file (e.g. like Docker and Git: ~/.docker/config.json and ~/.gitconfig)

 ## How to build
 go build cmd/klippa-assessment/main.go